isMattCoding/react-native-node/readme.md

     ```

 2. **Install dependencies**
-(Dependencies for Node and React native are installed, and Tailwind is initialised)
+(Dependencies for Node and React native are installed, Tailwind is initialised and the database migrations are run)

     ```sh
     yarn install-all